TatorsHa/Fuzzy_Group_Project/README.md

 With this new idea we created a new prototype.
 The prototype is going to make use of fuzzy clustering to compare the moods ratings of the books with either a questionnaire or the users library.

-For the questionnaire we have two ideas at this moment, which will have to be evaluated.<br>
+For the questionnaire we had two ideas, which will have to be evaluated.<br>
 - The users will be asked for each mood/pace how they feel about it and with that result we are going to calculate a vector to compare with our library.<br>
 - The users will get a more fuzzy questionnaire where each question can give rating to more then one mood.
 The results of the questionnaire will then be aggregated to calculate a vector to compare with our library.
 This was scrapped during the implemtation due to being to complicated and weird to use.